astriaorg/astria/crates/astria-sequencer/README.md

 ## Testnet

-Check out the `TESTNET.md` file for details on how to run the astria testnet
+Check out the `TESTNET.md` file for details on how to run a multi-node sequencer testnet.